fhamborg/NewsMTSC/READMEpypi.md

 pip3 install NewsSentiment[cuda]  # with cuda support
 ```

-You're all set now, all required models will automatically download on-demand :-)
+You're all set now :-)

 # Target-dependent Sentiment Classification

-Note that using NewsSentiment the first time may take a few minutes because it needs
+Note that using NewsSentiment the first time will take *a few minutes* because it needs
 to download the fine-tuned language model.
+Please do not abort this initial model download.
 This is a one-time process, and future use of
 NewsSentiment will be much faster.

 ```python